 (CPSE): The Committee on Preschool Special Education (CPSE) is responsible for coordinating the special education process for preschool children ages 3 to 5.
 CPSEs serve families in the district where a family resides, regardless of where children receive preschool services.

-There are 10 CPSEs in different areas of the city.
+There are 11 CPSEs in different areas of the city.
 Each CPSE is part of a larger Committee on Special Education (CSE) office.
 A Chairperson oversees the CSE office, including the CPSE.
-CSE/CPSE contact information can be found at https://www.schools.nyc.gov/special-education/ help/committees-on-special-education.